neb-b/mirrR/README.md

 # mirrR

-mirrR is a server side rendered React app that can run on a Raspberry Pi
+mirrR is a smart mirror React/Node app that can run on a Raspberry Pi

 ## How to run